grvpandey11/grvpandey11/README.md

 ### Hi there, I'm Gaurav Pandey 👋

 # 💫 About Me:
-I'm currently working as DevOps Engineer<br>I'm currently learning React, Typescript
+I'm currently working as DevOps Engineer

 ## 🌐 Socials: